 - 14. First set up the sample rate in the software application.
 This operation will depend on the software.
-Choose a sample rate that is high enough to capture the frequency response of the vocals.
+Choose a sample rate that is high enough to capture the frequency response of the guitar and vocals.
 A general rule of thumb is to multiply the highest frequency you would like to capture by two and add maybe a little on top of that that gives you a suitable sample rate.
-Also keep in mind that if the final results of your work will end up on a CD-ROM burned from your audio file, you probably want to use 44.1kHz, the native sample rate of "redbook" CD audio. - 15.
-In your software application, set the 'source' or 'input port' to "Left PCM In 1/2 Delta-1010LT" on track one, and "Right PCM In 1/2 Delta-1010LT" on track two.
+Also keep in mind that if the final results of your work will end up on a CD-ROM burned from your WAV file, you probably want to use 44.1kHz, the native sample rate of "redbook" CD audio. - 15.
+In your software application, set the 'source' or 'input port' to "Left PCM In 1/2 Delta-410" on track one, and "Right PCM In 1/2 Delta-410" on track two.
 Arm the tracks for recording.
-Track one is now set up to record microphone #1, and track two microphone #2.
+Track one is now set up to record the guitar, and track two the microphone.
 If your software requires this, set the software's clock source to 'Audio.' - 16.
 Press record on your software's transport bar.
-Record a take of your Vocals.
+Record a take of your guitar and vocals.
 Understand that while recording, you are monitoring the Delta inputs by way of the Monitor Mixer settings for H/W In 1/2, and according to the selection of 'Monitor Mixer' within the Patchbay/Router page.
-At the same time, your software is recording from H/W In 1/2. - 17.
+At the same time, your software is recording from H/W In 1/2 but at the levels that were set up with the pre-amp. - 17.
 When you are done playing, stop the recording software and rewind the take.
-Before playing back what you've recorded, you will need to assign the recorded tracks to output devices on the Delta 1010LT.
+Before playing back what you've recorded, you will need to assign the recorded tracks to output devices on the Delta 410.